First offshore wind turbine using the Slip Joint connection successfully installed

 SJOR project tests innovative connection offshore: ready-to-use installation within an hour.

-This morning the DOT wind turbine was successfully installed on its previously installed monopile using a Slip Joint connection.
+The DOT wind turbine was successfully installed on its previously installed monopile using a Slip Joint connection.
 The Slip Joint is an alternative connection between an offshore wind turbine and its foundation.
 It works and looks like two paper cups upside down stacked on top of each other.
 The connection is based on friction, where the weight ensures a firm and stable connection.
 Installation is done by simply sliding the wind turbine over the monopile without the use of grout or bolts.
 This simple mechanism allows for cost reduction in material, equipment & personnel as well as allowing for a shorter installation time.
 It is the first time a slip-joint connection is deployed offshore.

 The DOT wind turbine is located in Eneco’s Princes Amalia Wind Park off the coast of IJmuiden, the Netherlands.
 The complete wind turbine was picked up in a single lift by Heerema’s DCV Aegir from the quay of Sif Rotterdam and transported towards its designated location.
 The installation of the wind turbine took within an hour in total, which is noticeably faster than usual installation.
 Jan van der Tempel, Director of DOT BV: “This offshore installation is a major milestone in the commercialisation of the Slip Joint.”
 The wind turbine will stay offshore for a year to test and collect data regarding this innovative connection after which the gathered data will be processed and used for validating lab tests by both TU Delft and TNO.